-Paratesticular tumours are the only genitourinary tract rhabdomyosarcomas that tend to occur in older children, typically adolescents.
+Paratesticular tumors are the only genitourinary tract rhabdomyosarcomas that tend to occur in older children, typically adolescents.

-A pelvic or scrotal mas is the most common complaint, with or without pain.
+A pelvic or scrotal mass is the most common complaint, with or without pain.
 The mass is typically large at presentation.
-Urinary symptoms may be a feature, such as haematuria and dysuria 1.
+Urinary symptoms may be a feature, such as hematuria and dysuria 1.

-The symptoms depend, to an extent, on which organ is the site or the tumour.
+The symptoms depend, to an extent, on which organ is the site for the tumor.

 As with rhabdomyosarcomas at other sites, there are 4 major subtypes; embryonal, botryoid variant of embryonal type, alveolar and undifferentiated.